mindspore-ai/docs/docs/mindspore/source_en/faq/data_processing.md

 <br/>

-## Q: How to handle data processing error `Malloc device memory failed, free memory size is less than half of total memory size.Device 0 Device HBM total size:65464696832 Device HBM free size:3596279808 may be other processes occupying this card, ...` ?
+## Q: How to handle data processing error `Malloc device memory failed, free memory size is less than half of total memory size.Device 0 Device MOC total size:65464696832 Device MOC free size:3596279808 may be other processes occupying this card, ...` ?

 A：This is usually caused by the use of customized data enhancement operations (which include Ascend-based data enhancement operations) and enabling multiprocessing mode, resulting in multiple processes using the same card resources to run out of device memory.